Oscar5323/Readme_generator/README.md

 # Readme generator

 ## Instructions
-This challenge was a way to use node to make a easy way to make readme.
+This challenge was a way to use node to make a easy way to make a readme.This is all done in javascript

 ## License
 None